crazycrank/Cranks.Result/README.md

 ## Todos and possible enhancements
 - [ ] Analyzer which throws an error when trying to derive from IResult outside of the library
-- [ ] Improved Usage: WithMessageIfPassed, WithMessageIfFailed, Try, TryOrError, WithValueIf, WithMessageIf.
-Others?
+- [ ] Improved Usage: Try, TryOrError Others?
 - [ ] Idea to improve source generation to provide Result<TValue>.FactoryMethods.
 But it has downsides...
 Analyze more.
 - [ ] ASP.NET Core wrapper.
 Provide base error types and mapping rules for IActionResult so that results can be simply returned
 - [ ] Stringifier to modify how errors get converted to strings?